imranmollajoy/rss-reader/The Verge/Uber will pay you $1,000 to ditch your car for five weeks.md

 Each participant will receive $1,000

+There are a few other provisions to keep in mind.
+The Uber cash provided can only be used for Uber rides or Lime bike and scooter trips.
+For “cash-equivalent stipends,” Uber will encourage participants to submit receipts for their mobility purchases, whether its carshare services or public transportation.

+If a participant owns two cars, Uber will require that participant to give up just one of their vehicles during the duration of the trial.
+If you’ve only got one car, then you’ll be required to give up that vehicle.
+In other words, the company is seeking to examine how people go “car light,” but not strictly “car free.”

 “Many Uber riders tell us they want to live a more car-light lifestyle with a variety of ways to ride, including public transit, shared bikes and scooters, walking, and rideshare,” Adam Gromis, global head of sustainability policy at Uber, said in a statement.
 “This research is critical to help us figure out how to make car-light living possible for more people who want to save money, emissions and time in traffic.”

 Uber isn’t the first company to come up with this idea for a car-free trial.
 It’s not even the first ridehail company to try it.
 In 2018, [Lyft launched](/2018/7/31/17629782/lyft-chicago-ditch-car-mobility-challenge) its “Ditch with Lyft” trial, in which [hundreds of participants in dozens of cities](/2018/7/31/17629782/lyft-chicago-ditch-car-mobility-challenge) were given $550 in Lyft credits, bikeshare, and other tender to give up their cars for a month.
 The challenge then [morphed](https://www.mercurynews.com/2019/11/07/lyft-teams-with-carvana-to-get-drivers-to-ditch-their-cars/) into an offer of free Lyft trips to people who sold their cars on Carvana.